 I love electric cars, and especially my rocking (and amazingly quick) Tesla Roadster 2.5 Sport.

-I’m eagerly awaiting delivery of the first Tesla Model S to be delivered in Australia, sometime in 2013.
+I’m eagerly awaiting delivery of the first Tesla Model S to be delivered in Australia.

 I had a great adventure with the first Tesla Roadster to appear in Australia, back in 2009, that you can read about here.